-Some people like to use disposable litter tray liners in the box, I don’t really see the point of them.
+Some people like to use disposable litter tray liners in the box; I don’t see the point of them.
 They have the potential to dislodge and just become an annoyance to your cat when he is digging (and all cats like to bury their waste) and are an unnecessary waste of money.

-Always wash hands thoroughly afterward.
+Always wash hands thoroughly afterwards.

 Cleaning litter trays when pregnant

 Pregnant women are advised to avoid cleaning litter trays due to the risk of toxoplasmosis, a disease caused by the protozoan Toxoplasma gondii.
-Infection in people is generally self-limiting, if a pregnant woman becomes exposed for the first time during pregnancy, it can cause serious damage, if not miscarriage to the unborn fetus.
+Infection in people is generally self-limiting; if a pregnant woman becomes exposed for the first time during pregnancy, it can cause serious damage, if not miscarriage to the unborn fetus.